Jackson neighbors outraged by illegal dumping of Clarion Ledger newspapers - NewsBreak

 Jackson neighbors outraged by illegal dumping of Clarion Ledger newspapers

-JACKSON, Miss. ( WJTV ) – Shocked and outraged are the emotions Pastor PJ Williams of Cornerstone Baptist Church felt after seeing this pile of Clarion Ledger newspapers dumped at an abandoned home on Camilla Drive– a street that he has lived on for more than 30 years.
+JACKSON, Miss. ( WJTV ) – Shocked and outraged are the emotions Pastor P.J.
+Williams of Cornerstone Baptist Church felt after seeing a pile of Clarion Ledger newspapers dumped at an abandoned home on Camilla Drive.
+He has lived on the street for more than 30 years.

-Sifting through the load of bundled newspapers, there were multiple loads indicating this has happened several times.
-Ironically, every Wednesday starting with November 24, December 1 and December 8.
+There were multiple loads of newspapers, indicating this has happened several times.

-I reached out to the Clarion Ledger for answers but was directed to customer service where I was told the district manager would give me a call within 24-48 hours.
-I also sent an email but haven’t gotten a response.
+WJTV 12 News reached out to the Clarion Ledger for answers.
+We were directed to customer service and were told the district manager would call back within 24 to 48 hours.
+There has been no respond via email.Healthcare workers fatigued as new coronavirus variants arise

-“We’re just asking the Clarion ledger to find out who’s dumping and clean it up so we will be able to rest,” said Pastor Williams.
+“We’re just asking the Clarion Ledger to find out who’s dumping and clean it up so we will be able to rest,” said Williams.

 “I know it’s a lot of illegal dumping going on around Jackson, but my thing is just because we’re in South Jackson don’t necessarily mean that we have to look like South Jackson,” said neighbor Aubrey Williams.

-Aubrey said he was interested in purchasing the abandoned home where the newspapers sit but not anymore.
+Aubrey said he was interested in purchasing the abandoned home where the newspapers sit, but he’s not anymore.

 “This has to stop.
 A person like myself that looks to bring the neighborhood up, I can bring it up because I’ll be too far down to try to bring it up.”

-And both men said this isn’t the first notice of dumping on this property in years past but hope that speaking out will prevent it in the years to come.Copyright 2021 Nexstar Media Inc. All rights reserved.
+Both men said this isn’t the first notice of dumping on this property.
+They hope by speaking out it will prevent illegal dumping in the years to come.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJTV.